 Yes, just like renting a movie.
 You go to our web page and enter the date of the race you need it.
-MyAthlete™ is shipped to you a few days before the race arriving the Thursday/Friday before the race (earlier if the race is not on a weekend).
-Use it and ship it back to us the day after your race.
+MyAthlete™ is shipped to you over a week before the race arriving the Thursday/Friday/Saturday the week before the race.
+Play with it and use it all week and finally for your race then ship it back to us the day after your race.

 Please note that you will incur additional weekly charges if the MyAthlete™ GPS Tracker is not received by us in the days after the race.
 We have high demand for MyAthlete™ and for every weekend its out of our inventory there is another family missing out.

 Simply drop it in the mail within the provided pre-paid mailing pouch.
 If you used the FedEx option then drop it off at FedEx.
 If you are at a hotel they front desk will usually accept mail and FedEx packages to be sent out.